Summer Visit Day 2014: First look at Capital for rising high school seniors

 Click here to View My Financial Aid Award online.Your financial aid award will let you know your estimated cost to attend Capital and include your merit award(s) and any need-based aid that results from filing the FAFSA.
 Your admission counselor will contact you once your award is available to go over it in detail and answer any questions you (or your family) may have.
 Please call the Admission and Welcome Center at 614-236-6101 if you need help with your username or password for WebAdvisor.

-An Enrollment Deposit is required to officially reserve your place in Capital’s incoming class.
-Deposits are due by the national college decision date of May 1, 2014.
-A deposit received prior to the deadline is fully refundable by written request until May 1, 2014.
-Deposits received after the deadline are nonrefundable and may be subject to a waitlist.
+An enrollment deposit is required to officially reserve your place in Capital’s incoming class.
+This payment is non-refundable and will be applied towards your annual fee.
+Deposits for fall 2014 will be accepted on a space available basis since the May 1 college selection date has passed.
 Deposit checks can be made payable to Capital University and mailed to Capital University, Admission Office, 1 College and Main, Columbus, OH 43209-2394.
 (For your convenience, a deposit form and reply envelope was included in your acceptance packet!)

 Pay your enrollment deposit online at www.capital.edu/deposits.
 We’ll be so happy we’ll promptly send you a t-shirt to show off your purple and white!

 After sending your deposit and joining our class, you will sign up for a Summer Orientation Day!
 Summer Orientation is a jam-packed (yet super-fun) one day program where you meet with an adviser to finalize your fall class schedule, get your Capital photo ID picture and email address, complete financial paperwork and meet your fellow classmates.